-Supporting Healthy Aging by Peer Education and Support (SHAPES)
+Supporting Healthy Aging with Peer Education and Support (SHAPES)

-Lead: Dr. Adrian Wagg, Division of Geriatric Medicine, University of Alberta in collaboration with Edmonton seniors centres.
+Lead: Dr. Adrian Wagg and Dr. Saima Rajabali, Division of Geriatric Medicine, University of Alberta in collaboration with Edmonton seniors centres.

 Through the use of peer educators, the project plans to focus on healthy brain, healthy heart and healthy bones through information, discussion, and increased awareness of self-managed care practice and related techniques.
-It is anticipated that increased use, promotion of, and coaching in self-managed care for common medical problems will positively affect the ability of older people to ‘age in place.’
+This study explores the use of health coaches, drawn from community dwelling seniors, in educating and supporting their peers in healthy aging behaviours and self-management of chronic disease.

 Three Edmonton Senior’s Centres serve as clusters, and health coaches were drawn from their membership.
 The health coaches then commit to the health information training, deliver the workshop and facilitate discussion groups.